Why we started

 Woman-Owned Small Business

-For over twelve years, Mrs. Burchell has worked with a diverse population of students in K-5 Title I schools including English language learners, students with specific learning disabilities, and exceptional learners.
+For over twelve years, Mrs. Burchell has worked with a diverse population of students in K-5 Title I schools including exceptional learners, English language learners, students with specific learning disabilities, autism spectrum disorder, attention-deficit/hyperactivity disorder, and down syndrome.
 For over five years, Mrs. Burchell worked as an instructional coach creating and delivering professional development for elementary educators in reading, writing, and math.
 Her passion has always been using data to drive instruction and growing professionally.
 She is a member of several reading networks and enjoys learning new research around education.

-In addition to teaching at The Virtual Classroom, Mrs. Burchell works at The University of Phoenix as a faculty practicum supervisor for student-teachers in the college of education.
-Her aim is to be part of a bigger movement in increasing reading proficiency in our world by training more teachers in the science of reading, educating parents, and providing structured literacy instruction to struggling readers worldwide.
+In addition to teaching at The Virtual Classroom, Mrs. Burchell works with a university as a practicum supervisor for student-teachers in the college of education.
+She also teaches at a non-profit Orton Gillingham Institute.
+Her aim is to be part of a bigger movement in increasing reading proficiency in our world by training more teachers in the science of reading, educating parents, and providing structured literacy instruction to struggling readers.

 Alicia Burchell, M.Ed.